Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     ![Camera To Checker Distance](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/815ef573-3669-4f71-8c0a-2b5b1987179b)

-3. Place the checker in the mirror container and make sure it can be seen in all three views, i.e., original and both the mirror views.
+3. Place the checker pattern in the mirror container and make sure it can be seen in all three views, i.e., original and both the mirror views.

     ![Image With Checker Visisble In All Views](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/d794dc09-3ea2-4412-9865-e4e9c24b01ef)

-4. Take a picture of the checker from the camera.
+4. Take a picture of the checker pattern from the camera.
 From this point on, the camera and mirrors must remain stationary.

-5. Change the position of the checker in a limited region to ensure that the pattern can be seen in all relevant views, i.e., the original and both the mirror views, and capture an image.
+5. Change the position of the checker pattern in a limited region to ensure that the pattern can be seen in all relevant views, i.e., the original and both the mirror views, and capture an image.

 6. Repeat 4&ndash;5 to capture at least 15&ndash;20 images of the checker pattern at different positions.
-Make sure the checker's pose varies considerably between images in order to get a good calibration.
+Make sure it's pose varies considerably between images in order to get a good calibration.

 The following set is taken for 2 views (camera and left mirror).

 ![Calibration Images Mosaic](https://user-images.githubusercontent.com/65610334/212243538-0619adad-a8d8-41ab-a801-c1aee23537e4.png)

-Note that you may also record a video in which the checker is moved around in the mirror container instead of capturing separate images.
+Note that you may also record a video in which the checker pattern is moved around in the mirror container instead of capturing separate images.
 In this case, you will have to extract the frames from the video and use a suitable subset of those as calibration images.
 Our toolbox provides some functions for that as explained in the next step.

 You can download the calibration images shown in the figure above from this repository's [`Calibration`](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/tree/main/Calibration) folder.
 A calibration video `calibvid.mp4` is also located in this folder.